Please click on the link to see photos of La Ferme du Chateau

 Zoë Gillings, British professional snowboarder

-La Ferme du Chateau is situated in the charming village of La Chapelle d’Abondance.
+La Ferme du Chateau is situated in the charming village of La Chapelle d’Abondance, 5 minutes from Chatel.
 The local ski area in La Chapelle is split into two areas, Cret Beni and La Chapelle / Chatel ski area (which is the link to the rest of the Portes du Soleil).

 Cret Beni is just behind the farmhouse and you can ski directly to it.
 It offers a fun day’s skiing for good skiers and plenty for the novice for the whole week and also makes a change from the larger resorts which get exceptionally busy in peak weeks.

 The La Chapelle / Chatel ski domaine offers 58 ski lifts covering 80 miles (130 km) of superb ski slopes suitable for all levels of skier.

 Once you connect into the rest of the Portes du Soleil then the variety of slopes, both on and off piste, are fantastic including the infamous Swiss Wall, the Coupe du Monde ladies downhill in Avoriaz and the ‘circuit’ which is a days skiing and covers the whole of the region and can be achieved on runs no more difficult than blue runs if necessary.